-The Board of Trustees have established a Finance and Premises Committee to undertake a range of delegated tasks to ensure the financial compliance of the Trust:
+The Board of Trustees has established a Finance&Premises/Audit & Risk Committee to undertake a range of delegated tasks to ensure the financial compliance of the Trust:

 - Set and monitor the school's budget. - Submit the budget to the ESFA in the form they require by the specified date. - Notify the ESFA of significant changes to the budget.